 - Update the way refunds are handled - Given the current environment and influx of refund requests, you may want to update the way you, or your sellers or service providers, handle refunds. - For example, some sellers or service providers may want to process refunds faster or automatically (for example, for charges that are likely to be disputed) while others may want to process refunds slower to avoid negative balances.
 You can typically enable slower refunds by updating the interface or dashboard that buyers and sellers use to request refunds.
 Make sure your sellers or service providers communicate any changes to refund timelines to their customers.

 - Reduce the impact of chargebacks and negative balances to your platform - If you are especially concerned about chargebacks, you can have your sellers or service providers proactively cancel and refund charges that are likely to be disputed.
 While your seller or service provider would take a loss on the transaction, that may be better than getting a chargeback and providing a bad user experience. - You can also have your sellers or service providers pause recurring charges or subscriptions that are at high risk for chargebacks, which would give them more control over when to reinstate the subscription.
-For example, if they offer classes that have been canceled for the next few months, they could pause the recurring fee for their customers.
+For example, if they offer classes that have been cancelled for the next few months, they could pause the recurring fee for their customers.

-- Support your sellers or service providers - Create resources to help your users weather this unprecedented time.
+- Support your sellers or service providers - Create resources to help your users deal with this unprecedented time.
 Examples include COVID-19 resources from Shopify, Xero, Lyft, and TaskRabbit.
-In addition, share best practices with your sellers or service providers to help them reduce the number of chargebacks, including: - Don’t sell inventory you don’t already have. - Clearly display your shipping terms, return policy, refund policy, and any money-back guarantees on your website. - Have good customer support with defined SLAs. - Establish an internal process for communicating any delays to customers. - Provide tracking numbers to customers. - Keep detailed copies of receipts, agreements, and proof of shipment.
+In addition, share best practices with your sellers or service providers to help them reduce the number of chargebacks, including: - Don’t sell inventory you don’t already have. - Clearly display your shipping terms, return policy, refund policy, and any money-back guarantees on your website. - Have good customer support with defined SLAs. - Establish an internal process for communicating any delays to customers. - Provide tracking numbers to customers. - Keep detailed copies of receipts, agreements and proof of shipment.
 For digital goods or services, maintain access logs or documentation that tie usage back to customers.

 How Stripe can help